manuelseeger/c4c-mashup-verify-oauthinfo/README.md

 # Introduction
 Demo server implementation of verifying the OAuthInfo object from the C4C Mashup API.

+This is a minimal re-implementation of the AuthInfo processor from the example repo https://github.com/zhuming/c4c_mashup_oauth_sample

 # Getting Started
 ```
 npm install